zapata-engineering/orquestra-core/docs/guides/circuit_runners.rst

 Conversions to other frameworks
 ===============================

 The integrations Orquestra Core has with :ref:`many other frameworks <orq_core_structure>` not only allows for running on Orquestra-supported backends, but also allows for converting circuits to and from those frameworks.
-This process is very fast so converting to and from different frameworks can be done multiple times with negligible overhead.

 There are slightly different ways to import the conversions from the integrations for different frameworks, so here's examples for all of them: